boonious/hui/README.md

 ## Configuration

-A default Solr URL can be specified in the Mix config file, as below:
+A default Solr core or collection URL can be specified in the application configuration as below:

   ```
     config hui, urls,